How our alpacas live

 We love what we do and we do it fair and sustainable.
 That is why we clearly offer "the fairer Alpaca".

 The respectful shearing of alpacas is crucial to guarantee animal-friendly wool!
-We work together with our partner IncaTops, who has developed a special shearing technique called "Inca Esquila".
-With this optimised method, the well-being of the alpacas is of course our first priority!
+The last years special shearing techniques were developed With this optimised method, the well-being of the alpacas is of course our first priority!

 The alpacas are shorn once a year.
 Thanks to the shearing technique the annual yield of alpaca wool is nevertheless increased - which is of course a nice side effect.
 But the well-being of our farmers is also taken into consideration with this method, because their physical safety during shearing is just as much the focus of attention as the well-being of the animals.